vrld/suit/docs/gettingstarted.rst

         suit.core.keypressed(key)
     end

+The slider widget can also react to keyboard input.
+The mouse state is automatically updated, but you can provide your own version of reality if you need to.
+See the :doc:`Core functions <core>` for more details.

 Layout
 ------

+It is tedious to calculate the position and size of each widget you want to put on the screen.
+Especially when all you want is to put three buttons beneath each other.
+SUIT implements a simple, yet effective layout engine.
+All the engine does is put cells next to each other (below or right).
+It does not care what you put into those cells, but assumes that you probably need them for widgets.
+Cells are reported by four numbers (left, top, width and height) that you can directly pass as the final four arguments to the widget functions.
-It is tedious to write down the position and size of each widget.
-It is also not very easy to figure out what those numbers mean when you look at your code after not touching it for some time.
-SUIT offers a simple, yet effective layouting engine to put widgets in rows or columns.
-If you have ever dabbled with `Qt's <http://qt.io>`_ ``QBoxLayout``, you already know 78.42% [1]_ of what you need to know.
+If you have ever dabbled with `Qt's <http://qt.io>`_ ``QBoxLayout``, you already know 89% [2]_ of what you need to know.

 The first example can be written as follows::